leeychee/hbase-fs/README.md

 # A Simple file system build on HBase.

+hbase-fs just like normal local file system.
+It has three main class:

+- HBaseFile
+- HBaseFileInputStream
+- HBaseFileOutputStream

 With special `InputStream` and `OutputStream` implementation, you can easily read and write file on HBase.

 ### Read
 1. `HBaseFile.Factory.buildHBaseFile(identifier)` get a HBaseFile instance;